learn-co-curriculum/dsc-intro-to-probability/README.md

 You will be able to:

-- Learn about experiments, outcomes, and event space
+* Compare experiments, outcomes, and the event space
-- Understand probability through the law of relative frequency
+* Calculate probabilities by using relative frequency of outcomes to event space
-- Learn about the probability axioms
+* Describe the three axioms of probability
-- Learn about the addition law of probability
+* Describe the addition law of probability
-- Learn that where each outcome is equally likely, the probability is equal to the number of outcomes in the event space divided by number of outcomes in the sample space

 ## Experiment and outcomes

 Previously, we defined sets and related concepts.
 Now let's look at the set

-$S= \{1,2,3,4,5,6\}$ being the possible outcomes when throwing a dice.
+$S= \{1,2,3,4,5,6\}$, which contains all possible outcomes when throwing a dice.

 When you throw a dice once, you can consider this a *random experiment*.
 The result of this "experiment" is the *outcome*.